 During 2010 and 2011, we acquired substantially all of the assets and assumed substantially all of the deposits and certain other liabilities of seven failed financial institutions in FDIC-assisted acquisitions.
 At December 31, 2014, the loss share agreements for all seven of the FDIC-assisted acquisitions had been terminated.
 Although the pace of FDIC-assisted acquisitions across the U.S. has dramatically slowed in the past several years, we may be presented with additional opportunities to acquire the assets and assume liabilities of failed banks in FDIC-assisted acquisitions in the future.
 These acquisitions involve risks similar to acquiring existing banks even though the FDIC might provide assistance to mitigate certain risks such as sharing in loan losses and losses on other covered assets and providing indemnification against certain liabilities of the failed institution.
 However, because these acquisitions are for failed banks and are structured in a manner that does not allow the time normally associated with preparing for and evaluating an acquisition (including preparing for integration of an acquired institution), we may face additional risks when engaging in FDIC-assisted acquisitions.
-The assets we would acquire in such transactions are generally more troubled than in a typical acquisition and the deposits are generally higher priced than in a typical acquisition than in a typical acquisition since key staff may have departed.
+The assets we would acquire in such transactions are generally more troubled than in a typical acquisition and the deposits are generally higher priced than in a typical acquisition and therefore are subject to higher rates of attrition.
+Integration of operations also may be more difficult in an FDIC-assisted acquisition than in a typical acquisition since key staff may have departed.
 Any inability to overcome these risks could have an adverse effect on our ability to achieve our business objectives and maintain our market value and profitability.

 Additionally, we can only participate in the bid process for an FDIC-assisted transaction if we receive approval from bank regulators.
 There can be no assurance that we will be allowed to participate in the bid process, or what the terms of any such transaction might be or whether we would be successful in acquiring any bank or targeted assets.
-We may be required to raise additional capital as a condition to, or as a result of, participation in certain FDIC-assisted acquisitions.
+We may be inis line represents iniai tiini and wiii not piint required to raise additional capital as a condition to, or as a result of, participation in certain FDIC-assisted acquisitions.
 Any such transactions and related issuances of capital may have a dilutive effect on earnings per common share and share ownership.